neos/Neos.EventSourcing/Readme.md

 `@ORM\Column` annotations.

 In general, properties are *public* for easier handling in code dealing with Read Models.
-Even if a user decides to modify a property, it won't be persisted, because the `update()` method in the Projection can only be called by the Projection itself.
+Even if a user decides to modify a property, it won't be persisted, because the `update()` method in the Projector can only be called by the Projector itself.
 This Read Model provides a special getter for retrieving the `Asset` object of an organization's logo.

 A common use case for Read Models are Fluid templates: simply access any of the properties (including `logo`) by